Overwatch Accessibility Report

 If you want to play Overwatch, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Overwatch has 2 accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 2 accessibility features for Communication in Overwatch which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.